What happens to the light ray incident on a concave mirror parallel to its principal axis?

 In fact, if some light from the sun were collected by a concave mirror, then it would converge at the focal point.
 Because the sun is such a large distance from the Earth, any light rays from the sun that strike the mirror will essentially be traveling parallel to the principal axis.

-READ ALSO: What is corruption and its effect?
+READ ALSO: What is the difference between zero gravity and no gravity?

 Why does light from the sun pass through a mirror?